 Obey traffic signals and signs: Pedestrians must follow all traffic signals, including signals indicating when they can proceed through a crosswalk.
 If already in a crosswalk and the “Do Not Walk” sign starts flashing, pedestrians must try to quickly but carefully move through the crosswalk.

-- Use sidewalks properly: Pedestrians are expected to use sidewalks when they are available and must never walk on the road.
+- Use sidewalks properly: As a pedestrian, use sidewalks when they are available and must never walk on the road.
 In the event that there is not a sidewalk, pedestrians must walk on the shoulder of the road and face oncoming traffic.

 - Avoid standing on roadways: Pedestrians should never stand on the portion of a road meant for motor vehicles.
 Individuals on foot are also prohibited from moving into traffic when it is impossible for a driver to yield right of way.

 - Use crosswalks: Pedestrians should only cross the street at crosswalks, if possible.
 When a crosswalk is not available, pedestrians can cross the street in a different area, but they must yield to traffic.
-Drivers are expected to yield right of way to any pedestrian within a crosswalk.
+Drivers need to yield right of way to any pedestrian within a crosswalk.

 Complying with these laws can help keep you safe as a pedestrian in Florida.
 But if you are hurt, getting the help of a knowledgeable pedestrian accident attorney is essential so that you can receive compensation for your medical expenses, lost wages, property damage, and other losses.